BlackRock's first-quarter profit rises 20 percent

-NEW YORK BlackRock Inc (BLK.N), the world's largest money manager, said on Thursday its first-quarter profit rose 20 percent, boosted by strong performance fees and strength in its retail business as investors poured money into long-term funds.
+NEW YORK BlackRock Inc (BLK.N), the world's largest money manager, said on Thursday its first-quarter profit rose 20 percent, boosted by strength in its retail business and positive flows across asset classes.

-The New York-based asset manager, which now manages $4.4 trillion (2.61 trillion pounds) in assets, including new money and market gains, said it had positive flows across asset classes during quarter.

-"Even with all of the turmoil in the markets that we saw a few weeks ago, every day during that turmoil, we had net inflows," Chief Executive Officer Laurence Fink said in an interview on Thursday, noting that most of that tumult was due to "fast money" exits, with hedge funds moving out of their positions, rather than any broad-based selling.
-"We didn't see any truly long-term investor behaviour changes.
-They were consistently in the market."

 Excluding certain long-term compensation expenses and other one-time items, earnings were $4.43 a share.
 On that basis, they beat analysts' average forecast of $4.11 a share, according to Thomson Reuters I/B/E/S.